Rock Hill ATV Accident Attorney

 Dubbed “Chandler’s Law” the South Carolina All-Terrain Vehicle Safety Act was adopted in 2011.
 Essentially, it mandates that children between the ages of 6 and 15 must ride with helmets and eye protection.
 They must also be accompanied by an adult, and are not allowed to carry passengers.
 They must have in their possession a certificate proving successful completion of a ‘hands-on’ ATV safety course which has the approval of the All-Terrain Vehicle Safety Institute.
 Under no circumstances can a child aged 5 years and under operate an ATV; neither can an ATV be driven after dark.

-It is critical that you reach out to an experienced ATV accident attorney as soon as possible after a crash, so we can help you through the steps and begin investigating the case.
+It is critical that you reach out to an experienced accident and injury lawyer as soon as possible after a crash, so we can help you through the steps and begin investigating the case.
 Auger & Auger’s legal investigating team will be sent out to the scene to make sure the facts required are documented in order to prove your claim; which can include witness interviews, and an inspection of the ATV as well as any other vehicles involved.
 Although insurance companies will perform their own investigations, they will be focused on minimizing their company’s culpability and exposure to liability.

 As you’re recuperating from your injuries and going about your family business, our Rock Hill ATV accident attorney is going to handle your claim.
 This can include helping you find appropriate medical treatment, recover any lost wages, and going to bat for you — so you receive the maximum compensation to which you are entitled.